 My initial experiences with Houndstooth were through their downtown cafe at 401 Congress Ave in the Frost Tower, as I lived nearby.
 It's a small, bare cafe, better suited for a quick coffee than a place to hang out.

-So, I branched out and visited the North Lamar location, which is in the same building as Uchiko, one of my favorite sushi restaurants, and a block south of Austin's Lamborghini dealership.
+So, I branched out and visited the North Lamar location in the same building as Uchiko, one of my favorite sushi restaurants, and a block south of Austin's Lamborghini dealership.
 This cafe is relatively small, too; however, it's brightly lit, and the seating is more comfortable.

 I was pleasantly surprised by the Arnold Pommer, a cold-brew coffee with pomegranate, lemon juice, and honey syrup (pictured above).
 Houndstooth's popularity as one of Austin's best coffee shops has led to its expansion.
 They now operate five cafes in Austin and three in Dallas.